neat/adaptive/core

 MUTATION_STRATEGY_TWO_TIER

-Strategy label for ranking-sensitive two-tier adaptive mutation.
+Strategy label for ranking-sensitive two-tier adaptive mutation with separate top and bottom behavior.

 NEGATIVE_ONE